trufflesuite/vscode-ext/README.md

 ## Telemetry

-VSCode collects usage data and sends it to ConsenSys Software Incorporated to help improve its products and services.
+VS Code collects usage data and sends it to ConsenSys Software Incorporated to help improve its products and services.
 Read our [privacy statement](https://consensys.net/privacy-policy/) to learn more.
 If you don’t wish to send usage data, you can set the `telemetry.enableTelemetry` setting to `false`.
 Learn more at the [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).